-Next, acidify your soil.
+After you’ve chosen a container, acidify your soil.
 The reason blueberries are called picky growers is because they need very acidic soil.
-This can be done via commercial products that you mix into the soil.
+This can be done via commercial products mixed into the soil.
 Or, you can buy soil that is already amended and can be added right into your container, as is.
 Check the acidity with a pH test kit, available at most garden stores, or send a soil sample to your local cooperative extension for a free (usually) soil test.

 (Want to try growing your own plants from store-bought blueberries?
 Check out MI Gardener’s video here: How to Start Blueberry Plants from Store Bought Berries)